Writing (English) | Travel, Tourism (Simplified)

 What to visit in Cambodia? – Three places you can’t miss

-If you want to explore Cambodia for a few months, you’ll visit countless Khmer ruins in the north of the country and meet lots of interesting people.
-However, not everyone has this chance, so it’s more usual to spend less than a week in Cambodia.
+Sure, there are countless Khmer ruins in the north of the country, and you can meet lots of interesting people.
+However, not everyone has this chance, so it’s more usual to spend just 3-5 days in Cambodia.
 After all, Thailand, Vietnam or Laos are also worth a visit.

 1. Angkor Wat – The largest religious monument in the world

 It goes without saying that Angkor Wat should be your #1 priority when visiting Cambodia.
-This temple complex is so majestic that you can even find it on the Cambodian flag, and it could well be considered among the great wonders of the world.
+This temple is so majestic that you can even find it on the Cambodian flag, and it could well be considered among the great wonders of the world.
+Angkor Wat crowns an enormous temple complex with many more fascinating ruins, including the Bayon Temple, Ta Prohm, and Banteay Srey.

 Built almost a thousand years ago, Angkor Wat was originally dedicated to the Hindu god Vishnu, but was later converted into a Buddhist temple.
 Angkor Wat is a masterpiece of architecture, engineering, sculpture and urban planning.
-And best of all, it is quite easy to visit, as it is quite close to the town of Siem Reap.
+And best of all, it is very easy to visit — it’s just 15 to 20 minutes away from Siem Reap, the town where you’ll be staying.

 How to get to Angkor Wat?